vollenia/emotion_recognition_from_face_detections/README.md

 * Combining features and labels into a pandas dataframe

 ## Preprocessing/Training/Evaluation
-* Padding/cutting to a universal shape (mean nr of frames + std)
 * Normalizing via Z-Score (mean=0; std=1)
-* Using a CNN style architecture adapted to time continuous data.
-Takes a convolution over all features of one or several time steps resulting in a one-dimensional movement of the kernel which corresponds to the movement along the time dimension
+* Using a CNN architecture wahere the selected frames from one recording are passed in as channels
 * Performing training/evaluation in a 6-fold cross validation approach

 ## Model Architecture